-Many Burnaby and Vancouver patients come in with a pigmentation issue known as melasma.
+Many Vancouver patients come in with a pigmentation issue known as melasma.
 Characterized by patterns of symmetrical discolored tan, brown, or bluish-gray skin, this common condition can appear quite prominently.
 It is usually seen on the chin, upper lip, forehead, and cheeks.

 Types of Melasma